How to allow or block desktop notifications in Google Chrome

-- If you choose to Block notifications, the website cannot push notifications to your desktop, and it will never ask about it.
+- If you choose to Block notifications, the website cannot push notifications to your desktop, and it stops asking you about it.

 Choose the setting you prefer for that website, and repeat the process for each website that you want to configure.

-Google Chrome opens its Settings tab.
+Google Chrome opens its Settings in a new tab with the address "chrome://settings."
 In it, scroll down until you see a link called "Advanced," and click or tap on it.

-Scroll further down and, in the Privacy section, click or tap on the "Content settings" button.
+Scroll further down and, in the Privacy section, click or tap "Content settings."

 Click or tap on "Notifications."

-If you do not want to let any website to push notifications to your desktop, turn off the switch.
-This blocks all the push notifications, from all websites.
+If you want to block all websites from pushing notifications to your desktop, turn off the switch.
+It blocks all the websites that ask for push notifications.

-If you want to change the notifications permissions for a specific website in the Allowed list, on its right-side, there is a small button that looks like three vertical dots.
+If you want to change the notifications permissions for a specific website on the Allowed list, on its right side, there is a small button that looks like three vertical dots.
 Click or tap on it and select what you prefer: Block, Edit or Remove.

-If you want to change the notifications permissions for a specific website in the Blocked list, on its right-side, there is a small button that looks like three vertical dots.
-Click or tap on it and select what you prefer: Allow, Edit or Remove.
+If you want to change the notifications permissions for a specific website on the Blocked list, on its right side, there is a small button that looks like three vertical dots.
+Click or tap on it and select what you prefer: Block, Edit or Remove.

 - The Remove option deletes the website from the list, so Google Chrome no longer keeps your previous preference.